EnronChain/Enron/docs/quickstart/installation.md

 # Installation

-Build and install the Echelon binaries from source or using Docker. {synopsis}
+Build and install the Enron binaries from source or using Docker. {synopsis}

 ## Pre-requisites